High Probability Guarantees for Random Reshuffling: Introduction

 \subsection{Prior Arts}

-Thanks to its wide implementation in large-scale optimization problems such as training neural networks, $\RR$ has gained significant attention recently.
-Numerous studies have aimed to understand its theoretical properties.
-In the following, we present an overview of these theoretical findings, which is necessarily not exhaustive due to the extensive body of research on this topic.
+Thanks to its wide applications in large-scale optimization problems such as training neural networks, $\RR$ has gained significant attention recently for understanding its theoretical properties.
+Below, we present an overview of these theoretical findings, which is necessarily not exhaustive due to the extensive body of research on this topic.

-\textit{Finite-time complexity bounds in expectation.} Unlike SGD that uses unbiased stochastic gradients, one of the main challenges in analyzing $\RR$ lies in the dependence between the stochastic gradients at each iteration.
+\textbf{Complexity guarantees in expectation.} Unlike SGD that uses unbiased stochastic gradients, one of the main challenges in analyzing $\RR$ lies in the dependence between the stochastic gradients at each iteration.
 Various works have focused on deriving complexity bounds for $\RR$; see, e.g., \cite{haochen2019random,mishchenko2020random,nguyen2020unified,safran2020good,rajput2020closing, cha2023tighter}.
 For instance, the work \cite{mishchenko2020random} establishes an $\mathcal{O}(\sqrt{n} /\varepsilon)$ sample complexity for driving the expected squared distance between the iterate and the optimal solution below $\varepsilon$, under the assumptions that the objective function $f$ is strongly convex and each $f_i$ has Lipschitz continuous gradient.
 The authors concluded that $\RR$ outperforms SGD in this setting when $\varepsilon ^{-1} $ is relatively large based on this complexity result.
-In the smooth nonconvex case where $f$ is nonconvex and each $f_i$ has Lipschitz continuous gradient, it was shown in \cite{mishchenko2020random,nguyen2020unified} that $\RR$ has a sample complexity of $\mathcal{O}(\max\{\sqrt{n} \varepsilon ^{-3}, n\varepsilon^{-2} \} )$ for driving the expected gradient norm below $\varepsilon$.
+In the smooth nonconvex case where $f$ is nonconvex and each $f_i$ has Lipschitz continuous gradient, it was shown in \cite{mishchenko2020random,nguyen2020unified} that $\RR$ has a sample complexity of $\mathcal{O}(\max\{\sqrt{n} \varepsilon ^{-3}, n\varepsilon^{-2} \} )$ for driving the expected Euclidean norm of the gradient below $\varepsilon$.
 However, all the mentioned complexity results for $\RR$ hold in expectation, characterizing the performance of the algorithm by averaging infinitely many runs.
 Hence, they may not effectively explain the performance of a single run of $\RR$.
-By contrast, our sample complexity guarantee applies to every single run with high probability, characterizing the performance of $\RR$ more practically.